Background Background

 LLCs April 15, 2026

-Corporations (Domestic & Foreign) The 15th day of the 4th month following fiscal year end (often April 15)
+Corporations (Domestic & Foreign) 15th day of the 4th month after fiscal year end (often April 15)

-Nonprofits By the 15th day of the 5th month after fiscal year end
+Nonprofits 15th day of the 5th month after fiscal year end

 Why North Carolina Annual Reports Are Hard to Track